 Creating the Standen Collection

-Designers Peter Thwaites and Rebecca Aird have been commissioned to create a collection of modern hand-printed fabrics and wallpapers for Standen, using inspiration gathered by visitors, volunteers and staff.
-See the Standen Collection exhibition from Saturday 9 September 2017 to Friday 27 April 2018.
+*This exhibition is now finished but you can still see the commissioned wallpapers in the Servants' Hall and Butlers' Pantry at Standen.* Designers Peter Thwaites and Rebecca Aird have been commissioned to create a collection of modern hand-printed fabrics and wallpapers for Standen, using inspiration gathered by visitors, volunteers and staff.

 As part of the National Trust’s contemporary arts programme, Trust New Art, the designers have created a collection of three wallpapers and fabrics that will be used as bespoke furnishings for parts of the house, reflecting the ethos of Standen’s architect Philip Webb and textile designer William Morris, whose designs can be seen in many of the rooms.

 Webb’s views on the design for a contemporary house in 1894 are comparative to the principles of Peter and Rebecca’s design studio, Rapture & Wright, where they combine designs for the present with the best craftsmanship and materials.

 " By taking the design process out of our usual studio and involving other people (visitors, volunteers and staff) we hope to inject new life into our creative process and think more about how we might work collaboratively in the future. "

 Through designing, producing and installing a bespoke collection in situ, Peter and Rebecca will draw attention to the ethos behind the making of Standen and its evolution as a forever-changing family home.